-- Restores eelgrass populations to pre-disturbance conditions of the 1930s.
+- Restored eelgrass populations to pre-disturbance conditions of the 1930s.
+Grew 16 fold.

-- Measures the effect of eelgrass beds on biodiversity, adding to the growing body of research.
+- Measured the effect of eelgrass beds on biodiversity, adding to the growing body of research.

-- Enhances knowledge on increasing the success rates of eelgrass remediation.
-It has been found that the eelgrass restoration is more successful with the presence of sea otters, along with light availability and current flow.
-Press on it here.
+- Enhanced knowledge on increasing the success rates of eelgrass remediation.
+Eelgrass restoration is more successful with the presence of sea otters, and when it is planted in the right conditions, with light availability and current flow.
+Results here and handbook here.

 The Anthropocene Institute also supported aquaculture and restoration of native Olympia oysters in the Elkhorn Slough by Prof. Kerstin Wasson, since they had failed to reproduce.
 The final report can be found here.